Cannabis activist and scientist Josh Alb is organizing a protest in Newark on Friday calling for an end to the War on Drugs.

 Alb has been especially touched by the recent George Floyd/Black Lives Matter protests.
 He spoke at one of the rallies held in Edison and attended many others.

-The great police brutality and injustice that has become apparent in the wake of the death of George Floyd and the subsequent protests all stem from the War on Drugs Alb argued.
+The police brutality and injustice apparent in the wake of the death of George Floyd and the protests stem from the War on Drugs Alb argued.

 “It should not take a scientist from a lab to deal with this,” Alb said.
 “It bothers me that people on this coast are not doing stuff about BLM.”